 The detecting circuit is wired as a loop, and you can link up to 99 devices to each loop.
 Also, to ensure that a short circuit or single malfunction would only result in the loss of a small portion of the system, the loop is frequently fitted with Loop Isolator Modules.

 Intelligent Fire Alarm Systems

-The two fire alarm systems mentioned above are not regarded as “intelligent” because they can merely provide output signals representing the value of detected phenomena.
+The mentioned fire alarm systems aren’t “intelligent” because they only produce output signals reflecting the value of detected phenomena.
 Thus, it is up to the control unit to identify the trigger: fire, malfunction, pre-alarm, or other.

 Meanwhile, an intelligent system effectively incorporates its computer into each detector.
-Then, the computer assesses the detectors’ environment and informs the control panel whether there is a fire, an error, or if the detector head needs to be cleaned.
+Then, the computer evaluates the environment of the detectors and tells the control panel if there’s a fire or an error.
+Or if someone needs to clean the detector head.

 Unsurprisingly, intelligent systems are significantly more complicated and integrate far more capacities than conventional and addressable systems.
 Thanks to the 2, 4, and 8-loop variants of intelligent systems, large buildings can easily be monitored from a single panel.

 The last system is the wireless system, which is a convenient alternative to traditional wired fire alarm systems.
 The sensors and equipment of a wireless system are connected to the controllers via safe, license-free radio communications.